 In the last fifteen years or so, print publications have scrambled to reinvent themselves and create content for the digital era.
 Marketers have also faced a similarly rapid transition.
 Whereas in the past they dealt with one major change at any one time — think the advent of television — the industry must now navigate a fast-evolving category of social and other digital platforms.

 While it can feel daunting to keep up with the changes, marketers can leverage strategies from their counterparts in journalism to maximize the unique advantages of the digital realm.
-Here are three key lessons to keep in mind for your 2020 content strategy:
+Here are three key lessons to keep in mind for your 2020 content creation strategy:

 Lesson #1: Innovative use of multimedia is an effective way to engage your audience